cheminfo/eln-docs/docs/40_physical_chemistry/cv/README.md

 ## Compare spectra

-You can compare multiple spectrum by clickling on the `Compare` button.
+You can compare multiple spectra by clicking on the `Compare` button.
 It is then possible to [hide/show](../../30_structural_analysis/includes/showhide/README.md) spectra.

 ![compare_cv](compare_cv.gif)